grpc-ecosystem/grpc-gateway/docs/_docs/customizingyourgateway.md

 	// A string to indent each level by.
 The presence of this field will
 	// also cause a space to appear between the field separator and
-	// value, and for newlines to be appear between fields and array
+	// value, and for newlines to appear between fields and array
 	// elements.
 	Indent string